 What is Cluster Analysis in Data Mining?

 Cluster Analysis in Data Mining means that to find out the group of objects which are similar to each other in the group but are different from the object in other groups.
+In the process of clustering in data analytics, the sets of data are divided into groups or classes based on data similarity.
+Then each of these classes is labelled according to their data types.
+Going through clustering in data mining example can help you understand the analysis more extensively.

 Applications of Data Mining Cluster Analysis